nlee0212/RankingGlider/README.md

 Here, 'sets' and 'ways' are used.
 Sets refer to sampled sets, and way in the UpdateReplacementState function parameter refer to 'way' that is chosen when cache hit (refer to n-way cache)

 Hawkeye seems to be based on the SRRIP example.
 It uses Re-Reference Interval Prediction (RRIP), and utilizes 'maxRRPV'.

+# From Taeyoung

+(hawkeye implementation)

+## Arrays
+rrpv : Array containing RRPV value.
+Signature : Contains PC.
+Prefetched :

+## paddr to things
+- tag : `CRC(paddr >> 12) % 256`
+- set : `(paddr >> 6) % SAMPLER_SETS`

+## Functions
+`InitReplacementState()`
+Initialize the state.

+- RRPV : Init to MaxRRPV.
+- Signature : Init to 0.
+- Prefetchec : Init to False.

+`GetVictimInSet`

+1. If exist maxRRPV, let it to victim.
+2. If none, find one with RRPV maximum.
+3. Train predictor, decrease the victim.
+4. Return the victim.

+`replace_addr_history_element`
+Iterate address history.
+Erase the element with largest LRU value.

+`update_addr_history_lru`
+Iterate address history.
+Increase lru for those with lower lru than curr_lru.

+`UpdateReplacementState()`

+The line is either demanded (type != PREFETCH) or prefetch (type == PREFETCH).

+- The line has been used, and is not prefetch.
+  + Tested using `history.find(tag) != history.end()` (line 188)
+  + If OPTgen predicted to should cache this line (line 196), increment.
+  + Else (line 203), decrement (207, 209).
+  + Maintenance OPTgen() (line 212-213), and mark the prefetched to false.
+  + Q : What does wrap do?
+It seems to check whether this line is far from current timer.
+- The line has not been used.
+  + Tested using `history.find(tag) == history.end()` (line 219)
+  + Remove ont element from addr history if full (line 223).
+  + Add new entry (line 227), and add its info to OPTgen.
+- The line is prefetched.
+  + Tested using `type == PREFETCH` (line 238)
+  + Again, if OPTgen predicted to should cache this line, increment.
+  + Mark prefetch, and maintenence on OPTgen.
+- After these three branch, do following.
+  + Get prediction from Hawkeye (line 262-264).
+  + Update the history, and timer.
+- Finally, set RRPV value.